ImagingDataCommons/highdicom/docs/seg.rst

 We have now covered enough to construct a basic binary segmentation image.
-We use the :class:`highdicom.seg.Segmentation` class and provide a description of each segment, a pixel array of the segmentation mask as a numpy array with an unsigned integer data type, the `pydicom.Datasets` of the source images for the segmentation, and some other basic information.
+We use the :class:`highdicom.seg.Segmentation` class and provide a description of each segment, a pixel array of the segmentation mask, the `pydicom.Datasets` of the source images for the segmentation, and some other basic information.
+The segmentation pixel array is provided as a numpy array with an unsigned integer data type containing only the values 0 and 1.

 .. code-block:: python